Visit the Neues Museum and See the Bust of Nefertiti in Berlin

 A variety of combination discount savings tickets for the Neues Museum are available:

-• €24,00 – Museum Island Ticket: admission to all SMB museums on Museum Island for a day (now also available online).
+• €24,00 – Museum Island Day Ticket: admission to all SMB museums on Museum Island for a calendar day.

 Opening Hours for the Neues Museum in Berlin